 The Houston Housing Authority has reviewed existing street paving conditions at Long Drive town-homes.
 Substantial and critical damages around storm-water inlets centered in the middle of roads were assessed and determined to be fixed immediately.
 The work is identified to include repairs to storm-water piping, inlet connections, regrading of ground soil, and concrete paving.
-Access to, out, and around the site is a major challenge nearly impossible at the moment.
+This will improve access to the property.